j-info/ctfsite/walkthroughs/2022-05-14-VulnNet-Active.md

 ## RPC Digging

-I check to see if **print nightmare** is a possibility on the server, and it is, so once we establish a foothold we can likely use this to escalate our privileges:
+I check to see if **PrintNightmare** is a possibility on the server, and it is, so once we establish a foothold we can likely use this to escalate our privileges:

 `impacket-rpcdump 10.10.196.146 | egrep 'MS-RPRN|MS-PAR'`